siongui/godom/README.rst

   a.Play()

-If you use *querySelectorAll* to select a lot of such elements, you need to do a lot of type casting, which is really dirturbing.
+If you use *querySelectorAll* to select a lot of such elements, you need to do a lot of type casting, which is really disturbing.

 With *godom*, you can write like this: